 2. General-purpose instance classes

 When choosing an instance class for ElastiCache, RDS, EC2 or other AWS services, it is tempting to opt for a compute or memory-optimized variant.
 By and large, these are orders of magnitude more expensive than general-purposes t3.XXX sizes and aren’t needed unless you have specific requirements.
 AWS’ concept of burstable CPU, governed by CPU credits, works well for the majority of use cases.
-Using the latest generation of instance type always gets the most performance at a lower cost too.
+Using the latest generation of instance type always gets the most performance in a more cost-effective way.

 3. Savings plans